 To compare that hallowed ground to the delusional monuments celebrating the confederate leaders of a failed, treasonous effort to dismantle the United States is beyond disrespectful.

-There are a variety of assessments out there to help people understand more about themselves, whether it’s to understand how they make decisions, how they receive information, or how they lead.
-In fact, I’m convinced that self-knowledge is the key to effective leadership, to include leading yourself.
+There are all kinds of assessments out there to help you understand more about yourself, whether it’s to understand how you make decisions, how you prefer to receive information, or how you can lead effectively.
+In fact, I’m convinced that knowledge leading to greater self awareness is the key to effective leadership, to include leading yourself.

 Of course, that’s only true if the knowledge informs your behavior.
 For example, knowing you have the analytical ability to ferret out all the factors affecting a decision is great however, if your analytical strength prevents you from making a decision, then it could be considered a liability.